-(1) For the purposes of section 44(2) notice to a surety may be given —
+(1) For the purposes of section 44(5) notice to a surety may be given —

-(a) orally to the surety by the judicial officer when he fixes a time and place for the proceedings or the resumed proceedings;
+(a) orally to the surety by the judicial officer when he fixes a time and place for the proceedings or the resumed proceedings; or

-(b) in the prescribed form to the surety personally; or
+(b) in the approved form to the surety personally; or

+(c) by a person authorised under subsection (5) sending or causing to be sent the approved form to the surety —

-(c) by the registrar of the court sending the prescribed form by registered post or telegram to him at his address appearing in his undertaking or notified under section 60.
+(i) by post to the surety’s address appearing in the records of the court; or

-(2) Section 32(2) and (3) shall apply to the service and proof of service of a notice under subsection (1)(c).
+(ii) in urgent cases or with the surety’s consent, by electronic communication.

+(2) A person who gives a notice in accordance with subsection (1)(b) or (c) shall endorse on a file copy of the notice a certificate showing —

+(a) that the person has done so; and

+(b) the time of doing so.

+(2a) If a notice is sent by post under subsection (1)(c), the notice is to be presumed, unless the contrary is shown, to have been received at the time when, in the ordinary course of events, it would have been delivered.

-(3) A judicial officer who, under subsection (1)(a), notifies a surety of the time and place for the proceedings or the resumed proceedings shall endorse on the surety’s undertaking a certificate showing details of such time and place and that he notified the surety thereof.
+(3) A judicial officer who, under subsection (1)(a), notifies a surety of the time and place for the proceedings or the resumed proceedings shall cause to be endorsed on a file copy of the surety’s undertaking a certificate showing details of such time and place and that the surety has been notified of them.

 (4) In any proceedings —